 For leaders, while the survey information is interesting, the data you get does very little to actually help you manage core business objectives like revenue, expenses, market share, customer churn, etc. For example, let’s say you get a score of 10 from an employee net promoter score (eNPS) survey.
 It’s hard to say if increasing it by another 10 points will help increase revenues, or retention, or market share by a correlated amount.
 There are ways to do this, but they aren’t easy.

-An alternative way to measure employee engagement
+An alternative way to measure employee engagement: continuous feedback 🙌

 A leading global resources company selected SoapBox to uncover employees’ ideas for cutting costs.
 More importantly, with falling resource prices, they didn’t want this to become a one-time effort.
 They wanted it to become embedded in their culture so that all employees were always looking for ways to create efficiencies and improve productivity.

 The customer used SoapBox to collect input on: productivity, cost cutting, health and safety and improving workplace culture.
 When they first launched, employees naturally gravitated towards workplace culture.
 It represented over 50% of the input received.
 This was great, but leadership also needed employees engaged on cutting costs.
 Over the course of the next six months, leadership focused more communication on where they needed help.
 The result was exactly what they wanted.
-Not only did they get lots of ideas (over 1,700 ideas, 2,000 comments and 32,000 votes), but they was aligned to the most pressing business needs with over 95% of the trending ideas focused on cost cutting, productivity and health and safety.
+Not only did they get lots of ideas (over 1,700 ideas, 2,000 comments and 32,000 votes!), but the feedback was aligned to the most pressing business needs with over 95% of the trending ideas focused on cost cutting, productivity and health and safety.